rohkevin/vaxport/README.md

 # Vaxport

-### A vaccine passport for travelers in COVID times.
+### A vaccine passport for travelers in COVID times
-Vaxport is a digital passport in the form of a mobile web app.
+:airplane: Vaxport is a digital passport in the form of a mobile web app.

-With vaccines on the roll-out internationally, traveling is starting open up.
+:airplane: With vaccines on the roll-out internationally, traveling is starting open up.
 The problem is that different countries require different documentations at different checkpoints.

-Vaxport aims to simplify this process into a digital passport that allows one application to act as an official proof of vaccination internationally.
+:airplane: Vaxport aims to simplify this process into a digital passport that allows one application to act as an official proof of vaccination internationally.

-This project was built for TOHacks Hackathon 2021.
+:airplane: This project was built for TOHacks Hackathon 2021.

 ## View Demos